bigsql/spock/README.md

 are automatically detected and can be acted on depending on the configuration.

-The configuration of the conflicts resolver is done via the `pglogical.conflict_resolution` setting.
+The configuration of the conflicts resolver is done via the `spock.conflict_resolution` setting.

-The resolved conflicts are logged using the log level set using `pglogical.conflict_log_level`.
+The resolved conflicts are logged using the log level set using `spock.conflict_log_level`.
 This parameter defaults to `LOG`.
 If set to lower level than `log_min_messages` the resolved conflicts won't appear in the server log.

 ## Configuration options

-Some aspects of PGLogical can be configured using configuration options that can be either set in `postgresql.conf` or via `ALTER SYSTEM SET`.
+Some aspects of Spock can be configured using configuration options that can be either set in `postgresql.conf` or via `ALTER SYSTEM SET`.

-- `pglogical.conflict_resolution`
+- `spock.conflict_resolution`
   Sets the resolution method for any detected conflicts between local data and incoming changes.